-Fig. 7 shows a liquid schedule for the collective traffic shown in Fig 2.
+Fig. 8.
+The time frames of a liquid schedule of the collective traffic shown in Fig. 2.

 If a schedule is liquid, then each of its time frames must use all bottlenecks.
 Inversely, if all time frames of a schedule use all bottlenecks, the schedule is liquid.